urre/wpjazz/README.md

 + React
 + Webpack
-+ ES2015
-+ Babel
++ Babel ES2015 and stage-0 preset
++ Scraper using Cheerio, Request.
+Wikipedia API for downloading images.
 + Postcss
 + Having fun with css blend modes
-+ Scraper using Cheerio, Wikipedia API
 + Stylelint
 + React Icons
 + Prettier
-+ Running on Surge

 ### Get in to it